 If it helps, every time you have a kid flashback, write it down.

-Use your kid insights to boost job performance
+Use your kid insights to boost job motivation

-The Channel Your Edtech Kid blog is centered on using your kid insights to build knowledge about:
+The Channel Your Edtech Kid blog is centered around 2 goals:

 Channeling your edtech kid can motivate you to power through your workdays.